oalcabes/ValRE/ValRE_ADDITIONS.md

    ```python
    mod_start_time.strftime(your format) in str(obs_f)
    ```
-2. MODEL PREDICTION WINDOW: some models do not have predictions windows, but simply have one value at one time (for example, calculating a flux based off of a CME speed).
+2. MODEL PREDICTION WINDOW
+some models do not have predictions windows, but simply have one value at one time (for example, calculating a flux based off of a CME speed).
 If you have such a model and need to run it through ValRE, I suggest pre-processing your model start and end times according to the times the model would actually be predicting for.
 If more alterations are necessary, edits to ValRE would likely occur in the following if statement in the main code: